kylemanna/docker-openvpn/README.md

         OVPN_DATA="ovpn-data-example"

-* Initialize the `$OVPN_DATA` container that will hold the configuration files and certificates
+* Initialize the `$OVPN_DATA` container that will hold the configuration files and certificates.
+The container will prompt for a passphrase to protect the private key used by the newly generated certificate authority.

         docker volume create --name $OVPN_DATA
         docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://VPN.SERVERNAME.COM